gmarsich/HPC-project/Exercise_2/README.md

 3. bash_THIN_single_point1.sh: to collect the results regarding the scalability over the input size, considering single precision.
 The results will be placed in a folder whose name begins with `results_THIN_single`
 4. bash_THIN_single_point2.sh: to collect the results regarding the scalability over the number of cores, considering single precision.
 The results will be placed in a folder whose name begins with `results_THIN_pt2_single`

 Remark that the bash scripts should be run manually one after the other.
-Since we decided to test both with `export OMP_PROC_BIND=spread` and `export OMP_PROC_BIND=close`, the total executions will be eight (two per bash script).
+Since we decided to test both with `export OMP_PROC_BIND=spread` and `export OMP_PROC_BIND=close`, the amount of the total executions will be eight (two per bash script).

 ### Data generated
 For each of the eight executions we got 7 `.csv` files, i.e. 7 tests performed using equal values and conditions.
 At the end of our data gathering we reorganised the files and the folders to get a structure like this: